The Room of The Last Supper: The Place of Two Traditions

 The Room of the Last Supper is situated on Mount Zion, just outside the Zion Gate in Jerusalem’s Old City.

-The Room Of The Last Supper, Jerusalem
+The Room of the Last Supper, Jerusalem

 The Biblical Context of the Last Supper